As of 18 September 2018, cannabis has been ruled legal to consume and cultivate by the Constitutional Court of South Africa.

 Side Effects Cannabis Addiction

-The detrimental side effects of cannabis addiction include cognitive impairments and / or psychiatric related symptoms are very well documented in scientific community.
+The detrimental side effects of cannabis addiction include cognitive impairments and/or psychiatric related symptoms are very well documented in the scientific community.

-Dagga addiction causes a number of behavioural changes that occur as over time users experience agitation, irritability, drug-seeking behaviours in the absence of the drug.
-With active use comes disorganisation, sometime appearance, loss of interest in once-pleasurable activities, shifting friend groups, abnormal behaviours, inhibitions, legal problems, decreased occupational or scholastic achievements, distorted perceptions, impaired coordination, difficulty in clear thinking & problem solving, ongoing problems with learning due to memory and recall problems.
+Dagga addiction causes a number of behavioural changes that occur as overtime users experience agitation, irritability, drug-seeking behaviours in the absence of the drug.
+With active use comes disorganisation, sometimes appearance, loss of interest in once pleasurable activities, shifting friend groups, abnormal behaviours, inhibitions, legal problems, decreased occupational or scholastic achievements, distorted perceptions, impaired coordination, difficulty in clear thinking & problem solving, ongoing problems with learning due to memory and recall problems.

 Excessive use of Cannabis

 With teens and adolescents, this is most critical.
 Human brain development and maturation is a process that is guided by the body’s endogenous cannabinoid system and occurs until the early twenties.
 Exposure to phytocannabinoids released in cannabis consumption disrupt the process of brain maturation and affect aspects of memory, attention, processing speed and overall intelligence.